 Check out our service area to see if your town is serviced by our Habitat Chapter/Affiliate here.

-PICK UPS AND DROP OFF INFORMATION
+DROP OFF INFORMATION

 Our convenient drive thru donation center makes donating a breeze and all donations are tax deductible.
 No appointment is necessary.